 India is one of the fastest growing economies of the world, continuously faced with challenges of justice, inequity, exclusion, and progress.
 The study of public policy concerns how the state can respond to the new dynamic challenges that emerge in society.
 As every legislation requires clear policy formulation, there is demand for trained professionals who will be equipped to design, implement, and evaluate policies and programmes.
 We derive inspiration from our transformative Constitution while addressing the challenges of diverse national needs.

-The University offers the Master’s Programme in Public Policy – a two-year residential interdisciplinary programme focusing on the interface between policy and the law.
+The University offers the Master’s Programme in Public Policy – a two-year residential interdisciplinary programme focusing on the interface between policy, social sciences, and the law.
 Introduced in 2014, this programme provides comprehensive training in designing public policies for the complex societal problems, translating policies into deliverable programmes, and in evaluating the efficacy of policies.
 Through this programme, NLSIU trains young professionals to become policy practitioners capable of supporting inclusive and sustainable development.

 Pedagogy: We emphasise on a dialectical pedagogy that encourages students to question the complexities in the practice of public policy arising from real-life situations of people from a diverse set of social and economic backgrounds.
 The programme has adopted an innovative pedagogy which combines reflective learning through classroom discussions, in-field exposures, solving problems for real-world clients, internship and research dissertation.